Traveling with Children

 includes your address and phone number while abroad, which they keep with them at

 all times.
-Do not include information about their names, however.
+But, don't include information about their names.

 If your child has a chronic illness or a weak immune system, talk to your healthcare